21st Century Know-How.

 As time goes forward, the world is constantly changing.
 Society changes, technology changes, industry changes, and there always comes a time when the younger generation has to step up and take the bull by the horns.
 Now is Generation Y’s time, and after growing up alongside modern technology and the internet, they’re uniquely equipped to revolutionize anything they find themselves involved in; bringing clever new ideas and “outside the box” thinking, learned from people all over the world, to the table.

-30 year-old attorney Christopher Glass is the newest member of the storied RGLZ team, having joined the firm in June of 2013.
+40 year-old attorney Christopher Glass is the youngest member of our storied RGLZ team, having joined the firm in June of 2013.
 Son of RGLZ partner Michael Glass and third-generation legal practitioner, Chris grew up in a household where both parents were attorneys at the top of their respective fields, and has learned law as a way of life ever since he was a young child.
 Now he represents the next generation of RGLZ.

 It’s no secret that Generation Y has a very different perspective on things compared to generations past.
 The world they grew up in is, in many ways, totally different from what their parents and grandparents experienced.
 Because of this, there’s a sort of shared trust between them; a sort of unspoken understanding.
 As Generation Y transitions into their thirties and on, they’re becoming our professionals, and they’re also finding that they need the services of professionals, such as attorneys.
 It’s for this reason that we’re proud to have Chris Glass here at RGLZ, helping to lead us on into the 21st century, and helping us better serve our clients, both young and old.

 Chris helps bring this modern perspective to our firm, and he truly represents the shared knowledge obtained throughout the history of RGLZ.
 We place our collective hopes for the future of the firm in him, and we trust that he’ll have a long career upholding the professional values that RGLZ is known for.